Orlando in September Weather Crowds and Top Events

 • Insider tip: If you’re staying at a Universal hotel with early entry, use it here.

-• Good match: Experience ID 36009 – Universal Studios Orlando 1-Day Tickets: Epic Universe
+• Recommended experiences: Universal Studios Orlando 1-Day Tickets: Epic Universe

 • Why this month: Warm wetlands, active wildlife, and an easy half-day escape from the resort corridor.